humanlayer/advanced-context-engineering-for-coding-agents/ace-fca.md

 Heck even [Amjad](https://x.com/amasad) was on a [lenny's podcast 9 months ago](https://www.lennysnewsletter.com/p/behind-the-product-replit-amjad-masad) talking about how PMs use Replit agent to prototype new stuff and then they hand it off to engineers to implement for production.
 (Disclaimer: i haven't caught up with him recently (ok, ever), this stance may have changed)

-Whenever I hear "Maybe someday when the models are smart" I generally leap to exclaim **that’s what context engineering is all about**: getting the most out of *today’s* models.
+Whenever I hear "Maybe someday when the models are smart" I generally leap to exclaim **that's what context engineering is all about**: getting the most out of *today's* models.

-While obsessing over these talks and llms and context for the last few months, I think we found something really cool.
+### What's actually possible today

+I'll deep dive on this a bit futher down, but to prove this isn't just theory, let me outline a concrete example.
+A few weeks ago, I decided to test our techniques on [BAML](https://github.com/BoundaryML/baml), a 300k LOC Rust codebase for a programming language that works with LLMs.
+I'm at best an amateur Rust dev and had never touched the BAML codebase before.

+Within an hour or so, I had a [PR fixing a bug](https://github.com/BoundaryML/baml/pull/2259#issuecomment-3155883849) which was approved by the maintainer the next morning.
+A few weeks later, [@hellovai](https://x.com/hellovai) and I paired on shipping 35k LOC to BAML, adding [cancellation support](https://github.com/BoundaryML/baml/pull/2357) and [WASM compilation](https://github.com/BoundaryML/baml/pull/2330) - features the team estimated would take a senior engineer 3-5 days each.
+We got both draft prs ready in about 7 hours.

+Again, this is all built around a workflow we call [frequent intentional compaction](#what-works-even-better-frequent-intentional-compaction) - essentially designing your entire development process around context management, keeping utilization in the 40-60% range, and building in high-leverage human review at exactly the right points.
+We use a "research, plan, implement" workflow, but the core capabilities/learnings here are FAR more general than any specific workflow or set of prompts.

 ### Our weird journey to get here